 Ensure you use a proper, hard-to-crack password on your mobile phone, and that the device is wiped if it falls into the wrong hands.

->

-> See below for dedicated security apps for iPhones and mobiles that support Android.
+See below for dedicated security apps for iPhones and Android handsets.
 Worried about security apps?
-There shouldn't be any dangers with running mobile security apps, provided they are from legitimate vendors.
+There shouldn't be any dangers with running mobile security apps, provided they're from legitimate vendors.

->

-> "Regardless of the current small level of malware threat, all mobile users would be sensible to exercise caution about what apps they install on their phones, which websites they visit, which wi-fi networks they connect to, and what data they share," says Graham Cluley of Sophos.
+"Regardless of the current small level of malware threat, all mobile users would be sensible to exercise caution about what apps they install on their phones, which websites they visit, which wi-fi networks they connect to, and what data they share," says Graham Cluley of Sophos.

 Wipe personal data if your phone is stolen.